9-2-2: DEFINITIONS:

 LOT DEPTH: The depth of a lot or parcel as measured along a straight line connecting the midpoint of the front lot line to the midpoint of the rear lot line.

-LOT LINE, EXTERIOR SIDE: A lot line which abuts a street and which is not a front lot line or a rear lot line.
+LOT LINE, EXTERIOR SIDE: A lot line that abuts a street and is not a front lot line or a rear lot line.
 If the exterior side lot line abuts a front lot line on a curve, the exterior side lot line shall extend to the midpoint of the curve.

 LOT LINE, INTERIOR SIDE: A lot line which abuts another lot and which is not a front lot line or a rear lot line.